 Confederate Catechism

-The Confederate Catechism was written by Lyon Gardiner Tyler, the son of John Tyler.
+The Confederate Catechism was written by Lyon Gardiner Tyler, the son of President John Tyler.
 Lyon Tyler was a prominent educator and a well-known critic of Abraham Lincoln and Black equality.
-His mother was Julia Tyler Gardiner, She was born on Gardiner’s Island of the East End of Long Island in New York.
+His mother was Julia Tyler Gardiner, She was born on Gardiner’s Island off of the East End of Long Island in New York.
+When Lyon was eight his father died in 1862.
+His mother moved to Staten Island with her children until the Civil War ended.
+The family returned to Virginia and Lyon studied law at the University of Virginia.

 1. What was the cause of secession in 1861?
 It was the yoking together of two warring nations having different interests which were repeatedly brought to the breaking point by selfish and unconstitutional acts of the North.
 The breaking point was nearly reached in 1786, when the North tried to give away the Mississippi River to Spain; in 1790, when the North by Congressional act forced the South to pay the Revolutionary debts of the North; in 1801, when they tried to upset the presidential ticket and make Aaron Burr President; and in 1828 and 1832, when they imposed upon the South high protective tariffs for the benefit of Northern manufactures.
 The breaking point was finally reached in 1861, when after